havenfricke/Svelte-Django-FullStack-Application-Starter/server/README.md

 Add 1 to the URL to examine the Todo item with the id of “1”.
 Navigate to http://localhost:8000/api/todos/1 in your web browser:

-This completes the building of the backend of the application.
+This completes the building of the server of the application.